about cat!

 Cat has collaborated with renowned creators including Cherice Barton, Phillip Chbeeb, Tyce Diorio, Ian Eastwood, Mike Esperanza, Hayden J Frederick, Janelle Ginestra, Jason Gorman, Juliette Irons, Lukas McFarlane, Jaci Royal, Sophia Stoller, Megan Lawson, Sonya Tayeh, and Andrew Winghart, among others.
 Their work and insights have been featured in The New York Times, Dance Spirit Magazine, Dance Teacher Magazine, Dance Magazine, Dance Informa, and on numerous podcasts such as DanceSpeak, WeirdAdults, Barretender, Stance Elements, Real Talks, Dance Your Life by Maxt Out, and Move True.

-As an educator and choreographer, Cat works nationally and internationally to “help people find a better understanding of themselves through dance.”
+As an educator, Cat works nationally and internationally to “help people find a better understanding of themselves through dance.”
 In New York, they teach weekly at Broadway Dance Center and Steps on Broadway, and regularly guest at Peridance, Movement Lifestyle (LA), and Millennium Dance Complex (Nashville).
 Cat has taught at the University of Arizona, Hussian College (formerly Relativity School), The Joffrey West Summer Intensive, Joffrey Spectrum, The Los Angeles Dance Festival, and international dance camps across Brazil, Poland, Italy, India, and beyond.
 They were recently on faculty for Joffrey Ballet School’s Jazz and Contemporary Trainee Program, where they premiered a commissioned work in December 2023.

 Beyond choreography and teaching, Cat is deeply invested in the intersection of art, mental health, and social impact.
 In collaboration with clinical psychologist Dr. Christina Donaldson, they co-created Soul Meets Body, a dance and self-esteem workshop.
 Alongside Gabriel Braga and Mariana Feitosa, Cat also co-founded SoulSync, a self-love dance workshop based in Brazil.
 Their advocacy for safer and more inclusive spaces in dance has been featured in The New York Times, and they currently serve on the advisory board for Dance Teacher+.
+Cat most recently developed their training program, the aCatemy!, which focuses on a wide range of dance training, mental wellness, and advocacy.
+Their goal is to provide collegiate level dance training with a strong focus on decolonized, anti-institutionalized practices.

 Driven by a profound commitment to humanity—art, expression, connection, freedom, and love—Cat strives to cultivate spaces of safety, inclusivity, and accountability within the dance community.
 Their company, cat.astrophe!, serves as a platform for advocacy through artistic expression.
 By fusing codified contemporary technique with raw emotional honesty, Cat’s choreography is known for its musicality, narrative depth, and structural sophistication.
 Through cat.astrophe!’s performances, they seek to ignite dialogue, inspire empathy, and catalyze meaningful social change.